– Hatchery –

-Currently, DEI is examining methods to expand production of cultured blue mussels by addressing the barrier to increased farmed musselproduction in the northeast — seed production.
-By improving hatchery production of juvenile mussels, DEI can provide reliable, cultured seed to growers who otherwise have had to rely on capturing wild seed (which is highly variable both in time and space) and are now limited to growing one mussel crop per year.
+Currently, DEI is examining methods to expand production of cultured blue mussels by addressing the barrier to increased farmed mussel production in the northeast — seed production.
+By improving hatchery production of juvenile mussels, DEI can provide reliable, cultured seed to growers who otherwise have had to rely on capturing wild seed (which is highly variable both in time and geographic area) and are now limited to growing one mussel crop per year.
 If growers do not have to wait for wild spat to settle on their ropes, they can grow more than one crop per year.

 This research is composed of: